Where It All Began

 At another Tassie distillery we discovered that one of the distillers had applied for the job while backpacking around Australia.
 He knew little about whisky but quickly learnt on the job.
 This got me thinking.
 I had considered brewing or distilling as alternative science-related careers post-PhD (there is a lot of science in beer and whisky), but had ruled them out because of the need for formal brewing degrees or years of industry experience, which I couldn’t realistically obtain.
 Hearing about a backpacker making Jim Murray’s then-favourite whisky really fired up my engine.

-For the next two years and while still abroad, we educated ourselves on every aspect of whisky distillation and starting a business from scratch; we sought technical training, enrolled on business and accounting courses, tasted hundreds of whiskies and importantly, trained our noses.
+For the next two years and while still abroad, we educated ourselves on every aspect of distillation and starting a business from scratch; we sought technical training, enrolled on business and accounting courses, tasted hundreds of whiskies and importantly, trained our noses.
 We received expert teaching courtesy of Bill Lark (Whisky Magazine Hall of Fame) and Dean Jackson at the Redlands Distillery School.
 Our life savings became our distillery fund.
-Returning to my hometown of York, England at the start of 2016, we hit the ground running and continued our learning, training and tasting and have made excellent progress with the distillery.
-Our aim was to fill our first cask on our 10th anniversary in January 2017.
-Winter has set us back however, and we now hope to start producing in Summer 2017.
+Returning to my hometown of York, England at the start of 2016, we hit the ground running and continued our learning, training and tasting, and even self-built the distillery.
+Our first ever product, Cooper King Dry Gin, launched on 22nd May 2018, and we start filling whisky casks in autumn 2018.

 Bringing the Ethos Back Home